miss-nawalahmed/Automated-PDB-AlphaFold-Structure-Retriever/README.md

 - **AlphaFold Integration**:
   - If no suitable PDB structure is found, the script attempts to download the corresponding AlphaFold structure from the European Bioinformatics Institute (EBI).
-  - This allows researchers to access predicted structures even in the absence of experimental data.

 - **Logging**:
   - The results of the retrieval process are logged into three separate CSV files for easy tracking and review: